 Plastic tubing will come in handy again and again, whether for siphoning gas or to use as a tourniquet or some other far-fetched scenario.
 The point is, it’s pretty cheap and has multiple uses.
 Do grab at least one package.

-Along the same lines as the drip hose, a watering can will help you direct the right amount of water on the right plant without a lot of waste.
+Along the same lines as the drip hose, an old-fashioned watering can will help you direct the right amount of water on the right plant without a lot of waste.
 And, since you know about how much water the can holds, you can add a few drops of liquid fertilizer according to package instructions.

 If you doubt that a good selection of PVC pipes has a place in your apocalypse shopping spree, then read this.
 You can build things with PVC pipe, use them to collect rainwater, and even repurpose them as improvised weapons for close contact battles.